-The Attribution Managed Investment Trust (AMIT) regime is a new taxation system for eligible managed investment trusts (MIT), introduced by the Government in May 2016.
+The Attribution Managed Investment Trust (AMIT) regime is a taxation system for eligible managed investment trusts (MIT), introduced by the Government in May 2016.

 If an eligible MIT (Fund) elects to opt in to the new tax rules, the Fund becomes an 'Attribution Managed Investment Trust' for tax purposes.
-The Airlie Australian Share Fund has elected to opt in from FY2018.
+The Funds have elected to opt in from FY2018.

-Notification in relation to the AMIT status of the Fund is made available on our website on 26 June 2021.
+Notification in relation to the AMIT status of the Fund is made available on our website on 10 July 2025.